Fun, Modern, Customizable Wedding Ceremony

 If you want to know how to officiate a wedding ceremony and are looking for nonreligious or nondenominational wedding ceremony scripts, you’ve come to the right place!
 My reliable process is quick, stress-free and enjoyable.
 Simply email the ceremony documents to your couple and ask them to copy and paste their favorite selections into the “ceremony outline” and for them to email the completed outline back to you.
 That’s it!

-- Fully customizable with over 80 ceremony options
+- Fully customizable with over 80 ceremony combinations

 - Detailed instructions for you and your couple